harshit-cc/2.10-validation-deployment/assignment.md

 ## Assignment

-Using the demo_app.zip file attached in the assignment folder, deploy the application in Github pages and test the application.
+Choose an existing React project from your previous assignment and  deploy the application in a Github Pages.

-Challenge: Add JOI validator to the Form.js and display the errors in the UI.